AP sources: Despite reports, Tom Brady hasn't made up mind

 Brady would leave the sport as the career leader in yards passing (84,520) and TDs (624).
 He’s the only player to win more than five Super Bowls and was MVP of the game five times.

-Widely considered the greatest quarterback to play the game, Brady won three NFL MVP awards, was a first-team All-Pro three times and was selected to the Pro Bowl 15 times.
-He was 243-73 in his career in the regular season and 35-12 in the playoffs.
+Widely considered the greatest quarterback to play the game, Brady has won three NFL MVP awards, was a first-team All-Pro three times and was selected to the Pro Bowl 15 times.
+He is 243-73 in his career in the regular season and 35-12 in the playoffs.

-Overlooked by every team coming out of Michigan, Brady was eventually selected by the Patriots in the sixth round of the 2000 NFL draft with the 199th overall pick.
+Overlooked by every team coming out of Michigan, Brady was eventually selected by the Patriots in the sixth round of the 2000 NFL draft.
 He replaced an injured Drew Bledsoe as the starter in 2001 and led New England to a Super Bowl victory over the heavily favored Rams that season.

 Brady went on to lead the Patriots to Super Bowl victories over the Panthers following the 2003 season and Eagles after the 2004 season.
 No team has since repeated as champions.